hfg-gmuend/openmoji/README.md

 Interact, create, save, and share your work! 🌈`#openmoji`

+⚠️ Please note that the master branch is in active development, so if you're looking for stable production version please use one of the releases.

 ## Contributing
 Pull requests are welcome!
 Please check and follow the [Styleguide](http://openmoji.org/styleguide.html) for new contributions.